 When you invite a pet into your family, you’ll often notice that their grooming habits can, at times, be a little…odd.
 This is usually just one of those quirks that we get to know and love, and can even lead to some amusing clips on YouTube.
 It can, however, also be a little bit of a headache at times.
 For example, if you see your dog licking their paw, you might assume they’re just cleaning themselves, or have discovered something tasty between their paws- but, if they’re doing it excessively, you may begin to worry about their paw-licking habits.

-Don’t worry yourself too much, as there can often by innocent explanations to this.
-Although we always recommend getting in contact with your vet about any concerning behaviour, we’ve compiled a quick list of symptoms to look out for, reasons between your dog licking their paw and how you can help.
+Don’t worry yourself too much, as there can often be innocent explanations to this.
+Although we always recommend getting in contact with your vet about any concerning behaviour, we’ve compiled a quick list of symptoms to look out for, reasons for your dog licking their paws and how you can help.